Hamz-a/hamz-a.github.io/_posts/2018-07-28-regex-subroutines-recursion.markdown

 ([a-zA-Z0-9_]+) -> \1
 {% endhighlight %}

-Aside from the fact that this regex could be simplified to `(\w) -> \1`, the regex is pretty straightforward, we use a capturing group to match a word, then reference what we have matched with `\1`.
+Aside from the fact that this regex could be simplified to `(\w+) -> \1`, the regex is pretty straightforward, we use a capturing group to match a word, then reference what we have matched with `\1`.

 {% highlight text %}
 foo -> foo  [ match ]